 That was the best course of action.
 He was only a hologram after all.
-I reluctantly loosened my tight fists and turned away from severed arm.
+I reluctantly loosened my clenched fists and turned away from the severed arm.

-She helped prop Kiko on my back to carry her away from here.
+Rei helped prop Kiko on my back so I could carry her away from there.

-“I’ll see you in the near future,” he smiled as his hologram faded.
+“I’ll see you soon,” he smiled as his hologram faded.

-We were about to walk out the door when a large wave-blast traveled through the wall and hit one of the black hooded racers that suddenly appeared, blasting him out of the other side of the wall.
-Soon everyone in the building knew we were here and shouting ensued.
+We were walking out the door when a large wave-blast traveled through the wall and hit one of the black hooded racers that suddenly appeared, blasting him out of the other side of the wall.
+Soon everyone in the building knew we were there and shouting ensued.

-“The shuttle’s over here!”
-Rei yelled at me to follow her, leading the way.
+“The shuttle’s over here!” she yelled at me to follow her, leading the way.